Fall 2020 Plans

 Contact Tracing & Reporting:

 Medaille will also be utilizing Fletch, a contact tracing app that all students, faculty and staff (with smartphones) are required to download to assist the College in its efforts to support public safety and well-being.
 All you need to do is download the Fletch contact tracing app (made by SmartyPants) from the App Store (iOS) or the Google Play Store (Android), and set up your account.
+Follow the step-by-step guide to learn how to install and set up the Fletch app.
 The Fletch technology automatically detects the presence of smartphones.
-This streamlined approach will assist the College in identifying who has been on campus for instruction and where, and this technology will be useful for contact tracing should someone identify as Covid-19 positive.
+This streamlined approach will assist the College in identifying who has been on campus for instruction and where, and this technology will be useful for contact tracing should someone identify as COVID-19 positive.
 It is a free attendance tracking app, so we will be able to tell you if you were in class with a person who has tested positive, or in the library, or a computer lab, and so on.

 The College will follow the guidance of Erie County and New York State to track the metrics that will serve as early warning signs that positive cases may be increasing beyond an acceptable level and the required method(s) to monitor against such metrics.